 Best for: Large pipes

-A taze plunger is used for clearing large pipes and not the typical household drain clog.
-A taze plunger consists of a disc sized to fit a particular pipe size and a long steel rod that pushes the disc into the pipe.
+A taze plunger is used for clearing large pipes, not the typical household drain clog.
+It consists of a disc sized to fit a particular pipe size and a long steel rod that pushes the disc into the pipe.

-Since this type of plunger is not meant for use on a typical household drain, it isn’t an option for homeowners.
-This is a specialty tool normally owned only by professionals.
+Since this type of plunger is not meant for use on a typical household drain, homeowners aren’t allowed to use it.
+Professionals usually use this specialty tool.